Ayyasudeen/MERN-Todo-Auth-Fullstack/notes.md

 3. and then npm i express bcrypt dotenv express-validator jsonwebtoken mongoose cookie-parser
 4. npm install --save-dev nodemon
 5. created db in the mongodb atlas and pasted the MONGO_URI link with username and password
+6. create folders in the backend folder, controllers, models, routes